 - All our bed linen is cotton seersucker which doesn’t require ironing as it has a beautiful crinkled finish.

 - We air-dry as much of our linen as possible – on wet days we have Sheila Maid clothes airers in our laundry room and when the weather is kind we dry linen outside.

 - Our bedrooms have stainless steel mini-kettles so that only the required amount of water is boiled.

-- We are slowly replacing bulbs with energy-saving light bulbs.
+- We have replaced most of our light bulbs with energy-saving light bulbs.

 - Where it is necessary to replace furniture, we are introducing pieces made from natural materials and in most cases solid wood.

 - All duvets and pillows are feather and down.